 Fancy some tunes while you're out and about?
 The Fitbit Charge 4 brought Spotify support to the Charge range, and if you need something to keep you motivated, the brand new Active Zone Minutes smart points system makes tracking and goal-setting even easier.
 This is a fantastic fitness tracker, coming it at an equally excellent price considering all the extra goodies you're getting.

-The Fitbit Inspire 2 is the latest iteration of the companies more stripped-down, fitness-focused flagship product.
+The Fitbit Inspire 2 is the latest iteration of the company's more stripped-down, fitness-focused flagship product.
 It lands smack bang middle between the more premium Charge 4 (above), and the now older Inspire and Ace models - both in features and in price.
 The design has changed a little to be rounder, and the battery life has been doubled to a hefty 10-days, although it's essentially still business as usual here - a small fitness tracker with a plethora of goal-based exercises.

 This new generation brings new key features such as a proper heart-rate monitor, previously only seen on the HR model, and the Active Zone Minutes tracker that was previously exclusive to the Charge 4.
-Aside from that, it's still very much stripped-down affair as you'll be forgoing the fancier features such in-built GPS, altimeter, and Spotify support, meaning this is very much a workout focused tracker as opposed to a more versatile lifestyle solution.
+Aside from that, it's still very much a stripped-down affair as you'll be forgoing the fancier features such as in-built GPS, altimeter, and Spotify support, meaning this is very much a workout-focused tracker as opposed to a more versatile lifestyle solution.
 That said, if you're all business, the Inspire 2 has got everything you'll need for your workouts on a budget.